-A biomedical engineer works with other healthcare professionals, including doctors, nurses, therapists and technicians.
+A biomedical engineer (sometimes referred to under the broader title of ‘clinical engineer’) works with other healthcare professionals, including doctors, nurses, therapists and technicians.
 Biomedical engineers may be called upon in a wide range of capacities: to design instruments, devices and software, to bring together knowledge from many technical sources to develop new procedures, or to conduct research needed to solve clinical problems.

 In this field there is continual change and creation of new areas due to rapid advancement in technology.
 However, some of the well-established areas within the field are: bioinstrumentation, biomaterials, biomechanics, cellular, tissue and genetic engineering, clinical engineering, medical imaging, orthopaedic surgery, rehabilitation engineering, and systems physiology.
 Biomedical engineers are employed in universities, industry, hospitals, and research facilities of educational and medical institutions.
 For advice on roles in university research please consult the Academia Career Briefing.

 The Institute of Physics and Engineering in Medicine (IPEM) is the professional body for medical engineers in the UK.
 Although they have been heavily involved in supporting professional training, the new ‘Modernising Scientific Careers’ initiative by the Department of Health is bringing with it some changes to career routes for clinical engineers.

 A major provider of training for aspiring clinical engineers is now the NHS Scientist Training Programme (STP).
 This was a new programme in 2011/12; the deadline for 2013 applications fell in February, but is likely to be earlier next year.